ijh165/ene/README.txt

     Where <pattern> is the pattern and <response> is the corresponding response.
     The patterns are case insensitive (will make more sense later in the examples).

-    The following can or cannot be used in patterns:
+    The following can be used in patterns:
     "|": the OR operator ("foo|bar" means contains the string "foo" or "bar" or both) "\b": word boundary (character that starts or ends a word) "\s": white space (space, newline, tab, etc)